“Falling Asleep on a Stranger”

 Jules looked at him with a hint of amusement.
 “No.”

 “Right.
-Uh … sorry.”
-Rory was savvy enough to know that just because Jules had been assigned female at birth didn’t necessarily mean he didn’t have anything to shave.
+Uh…sorry.”
+Rory was savvy enough to know that Jules having been assigned female at birth didn’t necessarily mean he didn’t have anything to shave.
 But it was pretty plain, if you looked at him, that he didn’t.

 “Don’t be,” shrugged Jules.
 Rory wasn’t sure, but he thought he looked pleased.
 “I’ll call the front desk and have one brought up.
 Gel and aftershave, too.”